secretGeek/csvs/README.md

 	TEXTDATA =  %x20-21 / %x23-2B / %x2D-7E  ; this is not accurate

+	ROW-DELIMITER = "NR"

+Known issues above:

+- I hard coded TABLE-DELIMITER, FIELD-DELIMITER, ROW-DELIMITER  (as "TD"  "," and "NR" respectively) but need to do better.
+- TEXTDATA is restricted to ASCII, but this is not accurate.

+Currently missing above:

+- unescaped-file-name
+- escaped-file-name
+- unescaped-path
+- escaped-path
+- header
+- QUALIFIER

-In english.
+In English.

+1. A csvs file starts with a table delimiter.
+A table delimiter is one character long (based on the encoding of the file, and after moving past a byte order mark if one is present.)

-		start with a table delimiter.
-Anyone reading the file will, having read that first character (based on the encoding) know what the table delimiter is defined to be.
+1.1.
+Thus, anyone reading the file will, having read that first character, know what the table delimiter will be, and will recognise it when it is seen again.

-		then a table name.
+2. Next is a table name.
+A table name is either an unescaped-file-name or a qualifier, then an escaped-file-name, then a qualifier.

 		then table delimiter,
 		then a relative path,
 		then a table delimiter, then regular csv data.